Particles: the difference between WA and GA

 Consider the sentence: A は B. If we were to turn this sentence to an image, here is what it would look like:

 Because は marks a topic–something non-grammatically related to the sentence–you can think of it like a picture frame.
-The thing は marks surrounds and labels the sentence, but is independent of what goes on inside. は is a good observer.
+The thing は marks surrounds and labels the sentence, but is largely independent of what goes on inside. は is a good describer and observer.

 Then we have the sentence: A が B.

 が–in contrast to は–is much more involved in the sentence.
 It’s almost like a conqueror.
-It specifically lays its claim on the verb, almost like it’s setting up a border and denying outsiders access.
+Words marked with が stake their claim on the sentence (and the verb in particular), making a definite claim of ownership.

 This difference is why when looking at a picture of several cute girls, a young man might point his finger at one and say: